 |1.
 WHEN APPLYING FOR ADMISSION

-- OFFICIAL TOEFL SCORE: A minimum TOEFL score of 100ibt, 250cbt, or 600pbt is required (we apologize for any inconvenience, but we do not accept IELTS scores).
-This requirement may be waived for an applicant who has earned their bachelor's degree from an accredited college or university in the United States, or whose primary language is English.
-If you feel you meet these criteria, please contact us to discuss a waiver.
+- Official TOEFL Score: A minimum TOEFL score of 100ibt, 250cbt or 600pbt is required.
+This requirement may be waived for an applicant who has earned his/her bachelor's degree from an accredited college or university in the United States, or whose primary language is English.
+If you feel you meet these criteria, please contact us at email@example.com to discuss a waiver.
 Waivers are not granted automatically.

 |2.
 IF ACCEPTED FOR ADMISSION|